emi16/internship/H4K_Game.md

    - [ ] Now, inside the area on the right, hold shift and the left mouse button, then drag the mouse to create a ball.
 The reason why you want to hold shift, is because it forces a perfectly round ball, without shift it may turn into an egg!

-   - [ ] From here on out it's the same as with the D, release the mouse button and click somewhere in this area to finish the creation of the ball, just like with the D, the ball should appear inside the project area on the right as well.
+   - [ ] From here on out it's the same as with the D sprite, release the mouse button and click somewhere in this area to finish the creation of the ball, just like with the D sprite, the ball should appear inside the project area on the right as well.

    - [ ] Your project should look similar to this.